Schedule of Events

 Arts Award Lecture and Presentation - Wendy Red Star

-President John E. Jones '77, P'11 will present the Dickinson College Arts Award to Wendy Red Star in Rubendall Recital Hall in Weiss Center for the Arts.
+President John E. Jones '77, P'11 will present the Dickinson College Arts Award to Wendy Red Star in Rubendall Recital Hall, Weiss Center for the Arts.

 During this show, we will talk about the opportunities that exist at Dickinson if you have a strong interest in astronomy.
 We'll highlight the ways students are involved in using both the planetarium and the observatory.
 We'll conclude with a student-led planetarium show that takes you through the Solar System.